 The implementation details however are a bit finicky.
 Arbitrary addition for Curve25519 in Montgomery space is feasible but it's not implemented in Monocypher (or most X25519 libraries for that matter).
 There's also the need to make sure the random selection covers all 8 low-order points.

 I had the maths down cold, but I still couldn't fully trust myself with the naive approach.
-So again, I wrote two very different implementations, verified that they behaved the same, and made sure they were equivalent with regular X25519 public key generated from the same private key.
+Again, I wrote two very different implementations, verified they behaved the same, and made sure the keys they generated were equivalent to regular X25519 public keys.

 The first implementation performs the scalar multiplication in Edwards space, adds the low order point there, then converts to Montgomery.
 This is the more complicated approach, but also the fastest, thanks to the pre-computed combs used in fixed base scalar multiplication.
 The speed is especially interesting for ephemeral keys, since (i) we generate new ones all the time, and (ii) we need twice as many because the reverse map of Elligator fails half the time on average.